John Adams: Establishing government institutions and move to Washington

 Adams's leadership on naval defense has sometimes led him to be called the "father of the American Navy."
 In July 1798, he signed into law An Act for the relief of sick and disabled seamen, which authorized the establishment of a government-operated marine hospital service.
 In 1800, he signed the law establishing the Library of Congress.

 Adams made his first official visit to the nation's new seat of government in early June 1800.
 Amid the "raw and unfinished" cityscape, the President found the public buildings "in a much greater forwardness of completion than expected."
 He moved into the nearly completed President's Mansion (later known as the White House) on November 1.
 Abigail arrived a few weeks later.
-Upon arriving, Adams wrote to her, "Before I end my letter, I pray Heaven to bestow the best of Blessings on this House and all that shall hereafter inhabit it.
+On arrival, Adams wrote to her, "Before I end my letter, I pray Heaven to bestow the best of Blessings on this House and all that shall hereafter inhabit it.
 May none but honest and wise Men ever rule under this roof."
 The Senate of the 7th Congress met for the first time in the new Congress House (later known as the Capitol building) on November 17, 1800.
-On November 22, Adams delivered his fourth State of the Union Address to a joint session of Congress in the Old Supreme Court Chamber.
+On November 22, Adams delivered his fourth State of the Union Address to a joint session of Congress.
 This would be the last annual message any president would personally deliver to Congress for the next 113 years.

 Election of 1800

 With the Federalist Party deeply split over his negotiations with France, and the opposition Republican Party enraged over the Alien and Sedition Acts and the expansion of the military, Adams faced a daunting reelection campaign in 1800.
-The Federalist congressmen caucused in the spring of 1800 and nominated Adams and Charles Cotesworth Pinckney.
+The Federalist congressmen caucused in the spring of 1800 and nominated Adams and Pinckney.
 The Republicans nominated Jefferson and Burr, their candidates in the previous election.

 The campaign was bitter and characterized by malicious insults by partisan presses on both sides.
 Federalists claimed that the Republicans were the enemies of "all who love order, peace, virtue, and religion."
 They were said to be libertines and dangerous radicals who favored states' rights over the Union and would instigate anarchy and civil war.
 Jefferson's rumored affairs with slaves were used against him.
-Republicans in turn accused Federalists of subverting republican principles through punitive federal laws and of favoring Britain and the other coalition countries in their war with France to promote aristocratic, anti-republican values.
+Republicans accused Federalists of subverting republican principles through punitive federal laws and of favoring Britain and the other coalition countries in their war with France to promote aristocratic, anti-republican values.
 Jefferson was portrayed as an apostle of liberty and man of the people, while Adams was labelled a monarchist.
 He was accused of insanity and marital infidelity.
 James T. Callender, a Republican propagandist secretly financed by Jefferson, degraded Adams's character and accused him of attempting to make war with France.
-Callender was arrested and jailed under the Sedition Act, which only further inflamed Republican passions.
+Callender was arrested and jailed under the Sedition Act, which further inflamed Republican passions.